Where your money goes

 We rely heavily on voluntary donations to support the services we are able to offer to families, children and young people with life-threatening conditions.

-All of our support is provided free of charge and this year we need to raise almost £6 million to deliver our services across Cambridgeshire, Essex, Norfolk and Suffolk.
-That equates to £16,000 a day, every day of the year.
+All of our support is provided free of charge and this year we need to raise £6.4 million from fundraising and £4.9 million in income from our shops.

 There are an estimated 49,000 children and young people in the UK living with a life-threatening or life-limiting condition that may require palliative care services.
 Caring for a child or young person with a life-threatening illness, often for 24 hours a day seven days a week, can put a huge strain on family life.
 Life can become governed by the timetable of nursing and medical needs.